yukiteb/Deep-Learning-Nanodegree/README.md

 # Deep-Learning-Nanodegree

 This repo contains the projects for the purpose of Deep Learning Nanodegree from Udacity.
-We use PyTorch to build models except for te first project (Predicting Bike-Sharing Pattern) which uses just numpy.
+We use PyTorch to build deep learning models except for the first project (Predicting Bike-Sharing Pattern) which uses just numpy.
 There are 5 projects:

 1. [Predicting Bike-Sharing Pattern](/PredictBikeSharing/README.md) - In this project, a simgple neural network (single hidden layer) is built just with numpy to predict the predict daily bike rental ridership.